kainbryanjones/Mercy/README.md

 Mercy will be accompanied by a series of tutorials on my blog.
 These will be published by the end of January and will be linked here when available.

-# Footnote
+# Get Involved
 If you feel like you could improve Mercy or I have made an error somewhere then feel free to contact me at <contact.kainbryanjones@gmail.com> or better yet just fork the project!
+Be sure to report any issues before making any major changes!